 When a player drops to 0 hit points, they fall unconscious (PHB 197).
 A reaction is “an instant response to a trigger” (PHB 190).

 Clearly, you have to take damage to use Hellish Rebuke (that’s the trigger).
 Taking damage implies subtracting hit points from your health pool.
 If the result of that subtraction is 0 or less than 0, then you’re unconscious, and therefore can’t take the reaction.

-Therefore, our ruling leans towards “no, you cannot use Hellish Rebuke in reaction to taking damage that drops you to zero hitpoints,” because the trigger causes you to become unconscious, at which point you can no longer cast spells or take reactions.
+Therefore, my ruling leans towards “no, you cannot use Hellish Rebuke in reaction to taking damage that drops you to zero hit points,” because the trigger causes you to become unconscious, at which point you can no longer cast spells or take reactions.

-However, this is our best attempt at understanding the relevant rules, and reasonable players and DMs may disagree.
+However, this is my best attempt at understanding the relevant rules, and reasonable players and DMs may disagree.

 Can you use Hellish Rebuke in reaction to voluntarily taken damage?
 Yes, rules as written, you should be able to use Hellish Rebuke in reaction to taking any damage, so long as you can see the source of the damage and they’re in range.
 The example that comes up is an area of effect spell with a duration, like Wall Of Fire.